OptimalBits/bull/REFERENCE.md

 empty(): Promise
 ```

-Empties a queue deleting all the input lists and associated jobs.
+Drains a queue deleting all the *input* lists and associated jobs.
+Note, this function only remove the jobs that are
+*waiting" to be processed by the queue or *delayed*.

 ---